Discover Free Texas Marriage Records: License Lookup Resource

 The state does, however, permit same-sex couples to have a common law marriage just like mixed-sex couples, and these unions are recorded in the Texas Marriage Index like any other formal or informal marriage.

-How To Acquire Common Law Marriage Details in Texas
+How To Acquire Common Law Marriage Details in TX

 The Texas Department of State Health Services (TDSHS) has created a Declaration & Registration of Informal Marriage form (see above) to be used by local county clerks to register common law marriages.